docs.rodeo

 }

-The {{htmlelement("body")}} is a block element, meaning it takes up space on the page.
-The margin applied to a block element will be respected by other elements on the page.
-In contrast, images are inline elements; for the auto margin trick to work on this image, we must give it block-level behavior using display: block;.
+The {{htmlelement("body")}} element is a block element, meaning it takes up space on the page and can accept margin, padding, and other box properties. {{htmlelement("img")}} (image) elements, on the other hand, are inline elements: by default, they don’t accept margin values in the same way block elements do.
+For the auto-margin trick to work on this image, we must give it block-level behavior by using display: block;.

-Finally, we include max-width: 100%; to make sure that, if the image is larger than the width set on the body (600 pixels), it will be displayed at this width, and no bigger.
+Finally, we set the {{cssxref("max-width")}} property to 100% to ensure that if the image is larger than the width set on the body (600 pixels), it will be constrained to 600px and won’t stretch wider.

 [!NOTE] Don’t be too concerned if you don’t completely understand display: block; and the differences between a block element and an inline element, or max-width: 100%;.
 They will make more sense as you continue your study of CSS.
-You can find more information about these properties on MDN’s {{cssxref("display")}} and {{cssxref("max-width")}} reference pages.

 Conclusion